paazmaya/grunt-html2md/README.md

 ## Version history

+  - Run tests also against Node.js version 14.
+Now versions 10, 12, and 14 of Node.js are covered at Travis CI
+  - Minimum Node.js version lifted from `8.11.1` to `10.13.0`
 * `v2.0.0` (2019-01-22)
   - Minimum Node.js version lifted from `4.2.0` to `8.11.1`
   - `main` property in `package.json` was pointing to a wrong file